meganemichel/nf-tower-docs/content/docs/compute-envs/eks.md

 If you have followed the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#2-service-account--role-creation) guide, this field should be `tower-launcher-sa`.

-**8.** The **Storage claim** field allows you to specify the storage Nextflow should use as a scratch file system for the pipeline execution.
+**8.** The **Storage claim** field allows you to specify the storage Nextflow will use as a scratch file system for the pipeline execution.

 This should reference a Kubernetes persistence volume with `ReadWriteMany` capability.
-Check the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide for details.
+See the [cluster preparation](https://github.com/seqeralabs/nf-tower-k8s/blob/master/cluster-preparation.md#3-storage-configuration) guide for details.

 ## Advanced options

 These options allow for the fine-tuning of the Tower configuration for the EKS cluster.

 {{% pretty_screenshot img="/uploads/2020/12/advanced_options.png" %}}
 <br>